gdotgordon/site_word_freq/README.md

 Crawls a web site and returns the most commonly occurring words longer than a specified length.

 This program finds the most frequently occurring words of a specified minimum length for a given site.
-It is essentailly a web crawler that makes its best effort to stay within the hostname of the original site.
+It is essentially a web crawler that makes its best effort to stay within the hostname of the original site.
 On a given page, it both scans for text, for which it builds a frequncy histogram, plus it extracts the "href"